 I always thought when I traveled back to The Lake District, I’d bring something along the lines of my Invincible Landscaper kit.
 I’ll be bringing the lenses, but I won’t have a body dedicated to each.
 Instead, my second body will be an X-Pro2 with a weather sealed prime mounted for casual documentary shots.

-The last time I took in these dramatic landscapes, I went wide with the Nikon 14-24mm f/2.
+When I last took in these dramatic landscapes, I went wide with the Nikon 14-24mm f/2.8.
 This time around, 16mm on APS-C—24mm in 35mm equivalence—is the widest focal length I’ll have with me, and instead of going wider, I’m going much longer.
-This should open up my shooting possibilities a fair bit, but I am wondering if will miss the wide end.
+This should open up my shooting possibilities a fair bit, but I’m wondering if I’ll miss the wide end.

 Now, if this trip were happening a few months from now, there’s a very good chance I would repeat my focal length choice from last time with the XF 8-16mm F/2.8 WR.